 The complaint also asserts that the NPS violated NEPA by failing to adequately consider nonlethal alternatives to deer management, and by failing to properly analyze the full suite of environmental impacts of the Plan, among numerous other violations.
 NEPA requires federal agencies to assess the environmental impacts of certain proposed actions and is designed to ensure that agencies engage in fully informed decision-making, which includes consideration of a reasonable range of alternatives.
 The complaint also alleges that the NPS violated its Organic Act by permitting hunting of deer in FINS.
 Sport hunting of wildlife within NPS units is not permitted unless it is explicitly provided for in the legislation creating the specific unit.

 Plaintiffs seek declaratory and injunctive relief to (1) allow Wildlife Preserves to recover possession of the land conveyed by the deed, (2) prohibit the NPS from executing the Plan on the portion of FINS that is subject to the deed, (3) determine that the ROD approving the culling of deer on the land subject to the deed violates NEPA, and (4) hold that the Plan violates NEPA and NPS regulations and policies.
-In response to the complaint, the NPS filed a motion to dismiss a portion of plaintiffs’ claims.
-AWI expects the court to decide in the first half of 2019 whether all plaintiffs’ claims can proceed to the merits.
+In response to the complaint, the NPS filed a motion to dismiss a portion of Plaintiffs’ claims.
+As of April 2020, the parties are still awaiting a ruling from the court on whether all Plaintiffs’ claims can proceed to the merits.

-Kelly Fellner, Acting Superintendent of Fire Island National Seashore, and the U.S. National Park Service
+Defendants: Kelly Fellner, Acting Superintendent of Fire Island National Seashore, and the US National Park Service

 First Amended Complaint filed on April 16, 2018